The site Audit is one of those Squirrly SEO plugin’s features our users can’t live without.

 As it turns out, plenty of Squirrly users are interested in knowing how to maximize their site audit score, more specifically the Links section.

-But before we get into the specifics and show you what you need to do to improve it, let’s take a closer look at each of the aspects we analyze (there are seven of them).
+But before we get into the specifics and show you what you need to do to improve it, let’s take a closer look at each of the aspects we analyze.

 - Moz Backlinks.
 We use Moz’s API to show you data about the number of backlinks your site has.